 How the 5 second rule has changed my life

 Now, while I reluctantly drag myself out of bed (in 5 seconds) in order to prepare for my day and other morning routines, my career has been impacted the most by the 5 second rule.

-Here at The Squad, we are constantly on alert for new ideas.
+I’m always on alert for new ideas.
 Each new idea can take off and develop into a full on campaign garnering major results for our clients.
 Yep, just one little inkling.
 In order to keep it all together, I like to carry a small notebook in my bag with me wherever I go and use it to jot down quick tasks but mostly ideas.

 With the 5 second rule, I no longer think it out or consider the long term life of my idea, nor do I send it up the ladder for approval – I’ll deal with that later.
 I just need to get it on paper.
 Later, I revisit and take the time to evaluate a sound strategy.

 I used to be such a sissy when it came to sharing ideas or even writing them down!
 I was self-conscious and worried about what people would think, or if they would see me as silly and inexperienced.
 Since I have cast my scaredy-cat syndrome aside, my creativity has flourished.
 Now, I can’t remember what I was so worried about in the first place.